Disability Resource Center

 Requesting Disability Support

 For a list of services provided by the DRC, click here

 Documenting Specific Learning, Physical, Medical and Psychiatric Disabilities

 Eligibility is based on qualifying disability documentation and assessment of individual need.
 To view the guidelines for documenting a disability, click here.
 The DRC will accept:

 - Diagnoses of specific learning disabilities or ADD/ADHD that are based on recent, comprehensive, age-appropriate psychoeducational evaluations from the last three (3) years.

-- Current diagnoses of psychiatric disabilities that are based on comprehensive and appropriate diagnostic evaluations completed by trained and qualified (i.e., licensed or certified) professionals (e.g., psychologists, psychiatrists, neuropsychologists, school psychologists, certified professional counselors, licensed therapists or social workers).
+- Current diagnoses of psychological disabilities that are based on comprehensive and appropriate diagnostic evaluations completed by trained and qualified (i.e. licensed or certified) professionals (e.g. psychologists, psychiatrists, neuropsychologists, school psychologists, certified professional counselors, licensed therapists or social workers).
 An update on the psychiatric disability is required every year.

-- The Disability Resource Center Documentation Provider form is used to submit initial documentation.
-Additional documentation may be requested if the documentation supplied by the clinically diagnosing physician does not provide sufficient detail to determine reasonable accommodations.
-Please use the following link to download and print the form, click here for Documentation Provider form.
+The Disability Resource Center Documentation Provider form is used to submit initial documentation.
+Additional documentation may be requested if the documentation supplied by the clinically diagnosing physician/medical professional does not provide sufficient detail to determine reasonable accommodations.
+Please use the following link to download and print the form: click here for Documentation Provider form.